 Great horned owl symbolism is about trusting that you are connected to Source even if you don’t have physical proof.
 With great horned owl spirit animal, don’t expect to see material world results to your wishes and prayers.
 The communications, the answers to your prayers, will come as a feeling or a knowing, much in the same way that wind rustles through the “horn” feathers of the owl.

 Connection to the spirit realms will feel like a whisper rather than a bolt of lightening.
-Luckily, great horned owl meaning also encompasses the talent of all owls for acute hearing.
+Luckily, great horned owl symbolism also encompasses the talent of all owls for acute hearing.
 You will find the remarkable ability to hear the faintest whisper of inspiration.
 The feathers of a great horned owl carry the power of the ability to connect to the quietude of the Divine.
 In the silence, you will find the support and solace you seek.

 What Big Eyes You Have